AdaCore/spark2014/docs/lrm/source/packages.rst

    [This rule ensures that a state abstraction with the ``mode_selector`` In_Out cannot be refined onto a set of ``constituents`` that are Output or Input only.
 The last condition satisfies this requirement because not all of the ``constituents`` are updated, some are preserved, that is the state abstraction has a self-dependency.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.5 LR refinement of an In_Out state abstraction must have both an Input and an Output mode_selector

 #.
-If the Global aspect specification references a state abstraction. with a
+If the Global aspect specification references a state abstraction with a
-   ``mode_selector`` of Output whose refinement is visible, then every ``constituent`` of that state abstraction shall be referenced in the Refined_Global aspect specification.
+   ``mode_selector`` of Output, whose refinement is visible, then every ``constituent`` of that state abstraction shall be referenced in the Refined_Global aspect specification.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.5 LR all constituents of an Output state abstraction must be referenced in the Refined_Global aspect

 #.
 The legality rules for :ref:`global-aspects` and External states described in
    :ref:`refined_external_states` also apply.